ENTERING the MANDALA of MACHIK

 Jigmé Lingpa (1729-1798) was an extraordinary terton, whose collection of revealed treasures, the Longchen Nyingtik (Heart Essence of Longchenpa) had a profound and lasting effect on the whole of Tibetan Buddhism, especially the Nyingma tradition.
 Though he wrote only one full Chod practice, this ritual (Laughter of the Dakinis or Khandro Gejang) become the dominant Chod of the Nyingma, as well as many Kagyu lamas, right up to the present day.
 However, a second, very condensed and handy Chod practice is found within his Preliminary Practices or Ngondro.
 The Kusali Tsok has also become very popular, as it contains all elements of Chod, can be accomplished rapidly, and is a perfect vehicle for inserting other healing or specialized practices.
 It is short enough to be memorized easily and becomes a staple in the compassionate armamentarium of the Chopa.

 Pegyal Lingpa was the greatest terton or treasure revealor of 20th century Bhutan.
 Living the life of an unconventional yogi or ngakpa, the legacy of his visionary work is his 5-volume Three Sacred Bodies of Wisdom Mind (Kusum Gongdu).
 Poetic and pointed, his various practices cut very quickly and succinctly to the heart of the matter.
 With its haunting dakini melody and profound Dzokchen approach, his brief Chod is a powerful and vibrant practice.
 The conclusion, Carrying on the Path, is a true guide to living each moment in full awareness.
-Tsewong Rinpoche is the sole dharma heir and lineage holder of Pegyal Lingpa, tamer of beings.
-And this is the first translation of this valuable practice.
+This is the first ever translation of this valuable terma Chod of Pegyal Lingpa, tamer of beings.

 Enlightenment on One Seat is an essential practice for anyone entering the door of Chod.
 Written by Padamapa Sangye himself, it is the only Yidam practice featuring MaChik, blue in color and with the wrathful attributes of Vajrayogini.
 Using a three-fold visualization (self, front and skullcup/mirror) it brings down the powerful blessings of the entire Chod lineage.
 The core of the practice is the MaChik mantra, while the conclusion has a unique lineage blessing with different deities in each of our chakras.
 There is a special shrine set-up, including a skullcup and the practice can be done on a retreat basis or daily ritual to accumulate the required number of mantras.
 This exquisite MaChik practice is known to all Kagyu and Nyingma Chod practitioners, but has previously not been taught in the West.
 The accurate translation allows one to perform this in English is so required, so receive the direct blessings of MaChik, just as she promises in the liturgy.